-£9 billion boost to high street projected as study by NearSt and The Future Laboratory shows how new technology will drive football back into shops
+£9 billion boost to high street projected as study by NearSt and The Future Laboratory shows how new technology will drive footfall back into shops

 New technology will allow local stores to fight back against the on-line retailers, using age old values of convenience, service and community, a study by retail technology innovators NearSt and research and innovation consultancy, The Future Laboratory has found.